Choluteca, Choluteca: History

 Over the years, Choluteca has developed into one of the country's most important centers of history, culture, and commerce.

-Choluteca was heavily damaged by flooding from Hurricane Mitch in 1998.
+The city was heavily damaged by flooding from Hurricane Mitch in 1998.
 It received more rainfall than any other place affected by the storm – 36 inches in only a few days.
 This is the amount of rain the city normally receives in 212 days.
 In addition, the Choluteca River swelled to six times its normal width, putting entire neighbourhoods under water temporarily.
 Many villages and suburbs, like Stevensville, were badly damaged, suffering immense property losses and a high number of deaths.

 The charity Solar net Village helped to rebuild San Ramón, Choluteca and restored electricity in San Francisco, Lempira.

 Choluteca is one of the most productive areas of Honduras.
 The department raises commodity crops of sugar, cantaloupe, watermelon, okra, and sweet potato.
 It also harvests shrimp and fish, and produces salt, and a few precious metals.

 José Cecilio del Valle, the first President of Central America, was born in Choluteca in 1780.
 His house (Casa Valle, located on the main square) is now a cultural centre housing the local library and a tourist centre.
 The house is featured on the back of the 100-lempira note.

 Dania Prince, Miss Earth 2003 and the only Honduran to win a grandslam beauty pageant, came from Choluteca.